-- Failure to pay overtime: Federal law requires that certain employees receive overtime pay for any time exceeding 40 hours in a single workweek.
+Unpaid overtime: Federal overtime law requires that certain employees receive overtime pay for any hours worked exceeding 40 hours in a single workweek.
 California law requires overtime pay if a nonexempt employee works more than eight hours in a single day or 40 hours in a workweek.

-Our wage and hour lawyers are here to provide you with a free, no-obligation case review to evaluate the circumstances surrounding your claim.
-Give us a call toll free at 888-285-3333 or fill out the contact form below.
+Cutter Law’s highly skilled labor law lawyers are here to provide you with a free, no-obligation case review to evaluate the circumstances surrounding your claim.
+Give us a call toll free at 888-285-3333 or request a free case evaluation online.